jak2030/recurse-coding-exercise/README.md

 TWITTER_ACCESS_TOKEN_SECRET
 ```

-This is because every time a new permutation of Twitter account user + archetype is requested by the client a server executes a backend task to parse Twitter and build a new model that combines those tweets with the given archetypal Shakespeare model, if it doesn't already exist.
+Every time a new permutation of a Twitter account user and archetype is requested by the client, a server executes a backend task to parse the Twitter account and build a new model that combines those tweets with the given archetypal Shakespeare model, if it doesn't already exist.

 You should be able to see a working example of the site in your favorite browser at `localhost:3000`.